quickwit-oss/quickwit/docs/reference/cli.md

 ### index update

-Update an index using an index config file.
+Updates an index using an index config file.
 `quickwit index update [args]`

 *Synopsis*